-Here, it is worth noting that equation (\ref{eq:31}) reveals a sharp dependence of the undulating velocity amplitude on the channel width as $R_0^3$ and frequency of oscillation as $\omega^2$.
-Specifically, the cubic and quartic dependence on $R_0$ and $\omega$ are the ones which determine the energy input to the ratcheting particle.
-It renders ratcheting particularly pronounced in channels of micrometre width, thereby making transport very small or impossible in very small-width nanochannels at least within the purview of the present perturbative analysis.
-This particular observation could be crucial from the perspective of biological systems.
-We would like to reiterate the role of the non-zero slip velocity $v_{\rm slip}$, which makes the entire analysis meaningful.
-Without slip velocity, the expression of $R_1(z,t)$ will show $t$ dependent growth(as shown earlier), which is not physical.
+Here, it is worth noting that Eq.~\ref{eq:31} reveals a sharp dependence of the undulating velocity amplitude on the channel width as $R_0^3$ and the oscillation frequency as $\omega^2$.
+Specifically, the cubic and quadratic dependences on $R_0$ and $\omega$ determine the energy input to the ratcheting particle.
+It renders ratcheting particularly pronounced in channels of micrometer width, thereby making transport very small or impossible in very small-width nanochannels, at least within the purview of the present perturbative analysis.
+This particular observation could be crucial for biological systems.

+The chosen slip velocity ($v_{\mathrm{slip}} = 1.0~\mu\mathrm{m\,s^{-1}}$) is consistent with values inferred from microfluidic experiments on hydrophobic and polymer-coated channels.
+Direct micro-PIV measurements by Tretheway and Meinhart \cite{tretheway2002apparent} report a finite wall-adjacent slip velocity of order $10\%$ of the free-stream velocity, corresponding to effective slip lengths of order $\sim 1~\mu\mathrm{m}$.
+For typical pressure-driven microflows with mean velocities of $10$--$100~\mu\mathrm{m\,s^{-1}}$, this implies slip velocities in the range $0.5$--$10~\mu\mathrm{m\,s^{-1}}$, making the present choice physically reasonable rather than arbitrary.
+However, it is essential to note that in many biological systems, such flows occur with negligible slip velocity, and the present model, which requires a finite slip velocity, is not applicable to these systems.

-Another key assumption in our model is the neglect of particle-boundary hydrodynamic interactions.
-For a single particle in confined geometry, these interactions refer to the influence of the channel walls on the fluid flow around the particle.
-These interactions depend strongly on the particle's proximity to the boundary and its size relative to the channel dimensions.
-When a tracer particle moves in confined channels, its diffusivity gets renormalised due to two factors, the first being the proximity of the tracer particle to the walls of the channels, making the diffusivity $D_0$ coordinate-dependent.
-Second is the undulations of the walls themselves.
-The spatiotemporal undulations can alter the diffusivity of the tracer in a complex manner that depends on the spectrum of the undulations \cite{marbach2018transport}.
-Interestingly, these undulations can increase or decrease the diffusivity; analysis of the dynamics of the tracer particle, including all these effects, will be the pursuit of future explorations.
+Another key assumption in our model is the neglect of particle-boundary hydrodynamic interactions (also known as wall-induced hydrodynamic interactions).
+These interactions depend strongly on the particle's proximity to the boundary and its size relative to the channel dimensions, leading to a position-dependent particle diffusivity.
+These wall-induced Hydrodynamic interactions become important for the dynamics of a tracer particle in small-scale channels \cite{marbach2018transport}, such as micro- and nanochannels.
+Taking these effects into account systematically is a non-trivial extension of the model, which will be pursued in future works.